ehsanasgari/DiTaxa/README.md

 --epochs: Number of epochs<br/>

-<h1> Running Example </h1>
+<h1> Working Example </h1>

 An example of periodontal disease dataset (Jorth et al, 2015) is provided (a relatively small dataset).
-In order to see how DiTaxa runs, you may run the following command after installation, but please fix the blastn path first (you can get the latest version from here: ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/):
+In order to see how DiTaxa runs, you may run the following command after installation.
+You need to replace BLASTN_PATH with the latest version of blast for your operating system, which you can get from: ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/):

 ```
 python3 ditaxa.py --indir dataset/periodontal/
  --fast2label dataset/periodontal/mapping.txt
  --ext fastq
- --outdir ../results_dental/
+ --outdir results_dental/
  --dbname periodontal
  --cores 20
  --phenomap diseased:1,healthy:0
  --phenoname DvsH
  --override 1
- --blastn /mounts/data/proj/asgari/dissertation/deepbio/taxonomy/ncbi-blast-2.5.0+/bin/
+ --blastn BLASTN_PATH
 ```

+<h2> Example Dataset </h2>
-You can see that "dataset/periodontal/" contains fastq files for each sample, "dataset/periodontal/mapping.txt" provides a mapping from fastq files to their labels.
-"--phenomap diseased:1,healthy:0" determines which labels to be considered as positive class and which as negative class. "phenoname", i.e. DvsH defines the name of this labeling scheme (disease versus healthy).
+The "dataset/periodontal/" contains fastq files for each sample, "dataset/periodontal/mapping.txt" provides a mapping from fastq files to their labels. "--phenomap diseased:1,healthy:0" determines which labels to be considered as positive class and which as negative class. "phenoname", e.g. «DvsH» defines the name of this labeling scheme (disease versus healthy).

+After running this command the output files will be generated in 'results_dental' as described bellow.

 <h1> Output example </h1>
 The auotomatically generated output of the example is as follows: